 Employees shall have at least the equivalent of one day off in each 7-day period.
 This can be granted within a period of up to 14 days, provided that the respective national regulation provides for this.

 6. Environmental protection

 The company complies with the applicable environmental protection regulations that affect its operations at the respective locations.
 It acts in an environmentally conscious manner at all locations.
-At locations where the applicable regulations do not achieve a level of protection that ensures sustainable management, the company will take measures within the framework of what is economically reasonable to achieve a satisfactory level of protection.
+At sites where the applicable regulations do not achieve a level of protection that ensures sustainable business operations, the company will take measures to achieve a satisfactory level of protection within the bounds of what is economically justifiable.
 Furthermore, the company handles natural resources responsibly in accordance with the principles of the Rio Declaration.

 7. Civic engagement

 The company contributes to the social, cultural and economic development of the country and region in which it operates and promotes related voluntary activities among its employees.